Campus Status: Classes have resumed

-Currently, everyone is required to wear a face mask inside campus buildings where social distancing is not feasible and in public spaces.
+Currently, all students, faculty, staff and visitors are required to wear a face mask inside classrooms and laboratories, regardless of vaccination status.
 Masks should completely cover your nose and mouth.

 The NCAA has decided to allow student-athletes in football and men’s and women’s basketball to return to campus for voluntary workouts starting June 1.

 McNeese plans are focused on keeping student-athletes, coaches and athletic department staff safe and healthy.
 The student-athletes are under the close supervision of athletic trainers, strength and nutrition coaches.
 Medical personnel are providing guidance and serve as a resource for developing sanitizing and disinfecting plans.

 We are preparing to begin the fall athletic season as currently scheduled, however we are currently waiting on additional guidance from the Southland Conference.

 The Recreation Complex is opened for students, faculty and staff Monday-Friday.
 The staff is using appropriate guidelines for hygiene and social distancing.

 Information about the coronavirus (COVID-19) is continually evolving as scientists and health officials continue to study the virus.
 McNeese officials are actively working with local and state public health authorities and monitoring federal and state guidance to make well-informed decisions concerning campus operations.

 COVID-19 (coronavirus) is predominately spread between people through respiratory droplets produced when an infected person coughs or sneezes.
 The risk for exposure is greatest when people are in close contact with each other.
 Close contact is defined as 15 minutes of contact within six feet or direct exposure through touching, coughing or sneezing.